 Members Voluntary Liquidation MVL

-When is a Members Voluntary Liquidation (MVL) procedure appropriate?
+What is a Members Voluntary Liquidation or MVL?

-The Members Voluntary Liquidation procedure is appropriate when a solvent company has come to the end of its useful life and needs to be wound up.
+The procedure, sometimes called a "solvent liquidation", is appropriate when a solvent company has come to the end of its useful life and needs to be wound up.
 For example:

 - When a company is an old established family business where the owners/parents have retired and children or family do not want to run the business.